PyiThan/Bank-Analysis/README.md

 <img src="./Image/SFSU Image.jpeg" width="300" height="200">

+<a href="https://github.com/PyiThan/Bank-Analysis/tree/main/projectReport" style="color: blue:">Click to see the full project report</a>

 ## Executive Summary

 This document outlines our approach to help a Portuguese bank overcome its challenges in effectively advertising its ‘bank term deposit’ service.
 Through the use of machine learning techniques, we are confident in our ability to predict which individuals are most likely to subscribe to this service based on various factors in a dataset.
 Our project involves identifying the most effective ML model for predicting responses and ensuring that our phone call campaigns are personalized and targeted toward the proper audience.